 During the programme you can expect to:

-learn about modern image analysis techniques and their applications
+learn about modern image analysis techniques and their applications,

-gain a robust and comprehensive understanding of machine learning from both a practical and theoretical perspective
+gain a robust and comprehensive understanding of machine learning from both a practical and theoretical perspective,

 work in close proximity to leading experts and researchers in the field.

-Student profile You are someone with not only a theoretical foundation in computer science and mathematics, but also with interest in developing intelligent machines who can help humans through efficient processing of visual data in a variety of real-life uses.
+Student profile You are someone with not only a theoretical foundation in computer science and mathematics, but also with interest in developing intelligent machines which can help humans through efficient processing of visual data in a variety of real-life uses.